gravity-ai/gai-doc/doc-site/gravity-ai/docs/build-config.md

 ## Example Build Configuration: gravityai-build.json

-The following example installs tesseract and support libraries as "SystemPackages".
+The following example installs tesseract and support libraries as ```SystemPackages```.
 This file may contain one to many tests, each of which containing a ```RelativeInputPath``` field for an input file as well as a ```RelativeReferencePath``` field for expected output to use as a test at build time.

 ```
 {